 College Life: Friends, Finals, and the Fae trying to kill you.

-The Leopold Otto University, in mysterious Bewachterberg, invites both humans and those from the fairy lands to attend classes.
+An enchanting university fantasy world where both humans and those from the fairy land attend classes.

 Beware though, the administration doesn’t guarantee your safety.

 Suitable for 12+, a coming of age, contemporary YA fantasy with mythical creatures from legend and folklore.

 Byrd Nash has effortlessly woven these two worlds together without dropping a stitch; leaving a beautifully intricate tapestry with the turning of the very last page.
 This is a fast paced story that will keep you captivated.